Rockburst and Seismicity Seminar

 Focused strictly on technical skills and software proficiency.
 Practical training in IMS software programs

-• Access to 1 day of practical training in programs
+• Access to 2-Day of practical training in programs and theoretical course

 • Training materials and datasets